crafty-monster/rocky/README.md

 # TL/DR

-ROCKY is a container manager for Minecraft Bedrock instances.
+ROCKY is a container manager, like Portainer, but for Minecraft Bedrock instances.

 It uses the [Docker Engine API](https://docs.docker.com/engine/api/v1.38/) to create, run, stop and manage existing containers.